 How much does being on a Wayfinders team cost?

-There is a $30 materials cost for the retreat.
+Wayfinders is my ministry, and my goal is to make this program available to as many people as possible.
+There is a $40 materials cost per person for the retreat; beyond that I charge no fee.
 Usually the retreat is non-residential (everyone goes home to their own bed at night), and to keep costs down we potluck for meals.

 I have no idea what my goal will be.
 Do I have to have to have a goal in mind to sign up?

 Absolutely not.
 The first part of Wayfinders is a discernment retreat, where you will be listening for clues to where God is leading you.
 Many, many Wayfinders end up working on projects they never would have had the courage to do – or even imagine – without the time in reflection with God, and then the support of their teammates.
 Let your goal rise out of that discernment….and watch what God can do!